 Example of Goods: If you take that very same robe with you, you will be charged according to agreed terms or conditions and then this is considered ownership of Goods!

-Example of Service Actions in our hotel service might be the processing of your bill or customer support at the front desk.
+Examples of Service Actions in our hotel service might be the processing of your bill or customer support at the front desk.

 Simply put, Service Offerings are a way for providers to offer options to consumers.
-Organizations need to thoroughly understand which components, and elements of Goods, Access to Resources and Service Actions are and then be able to tailor them to suit their target consumer groups!
+Organizations need to thoroughly understand which components, and elements of Goods, Access to Resources, and Service Actions are and then be able to tailor them to suit their target consumer groups!

 Comments